-Debra is the Founder and Executive Director of CAN and has been involved in education policy and management for over 25 years.
-She currently serves as Chair of the Board of Thomas Jefferson Independent Day School in Joplin, Missouri that she and her husband co-founded in 1993 and where she has led the school’s strategic initiatives.
-Debra also serves on the Board of Brooklyn Law School where she has sponsored scholarships for women and helped found the BLS Center for Urban Entrepreneurship providing BLS students with opportunities in business and social entrepreneurship.
+Debra is the Founder and CEO of CAN and has been involved in education policy and management for over 30 years.
+She currently serves on the Board of Thomas Jefferson Independent Day School in Joplin, Missouri, which she and her husband co-founded in 1993 and where she has led the school’s strategic initiatives.
+Debra also serves on the Board of Brooklyn Law School, where she has sponsored scholarships for women and helped found the BLS Center for Urban Entrepreneurship, providing BLS students with opportunities in business and social entrepreneurship.
 Debra received her Bachelor of Arts in Classics from New York University, her law degree from Brooklyn Law School, and her LL.M.
 (Graduate Tax Law) from NYU.
 Debra believes that “the purpose of education is to develop students to become effective communicators, critical thinkers, life-long learners and active and engaged citizens capable of participating in, sustaining, and indeed being leaders not only in their communities but also in our democratic republic.”

 Clayton ensures that the daily program is meeting the larger vision of CAN by working collaboratively with the teachers, Peer Mentors, and others to create and implement the curriculum, build a schedule that supports all the goals of the program, and align all parts of the day to make a smooth and successful experience for the students.
 Clayton began his career as a middle and high school English teacher at Thomas Jefferson Independent Day School and now enjoys teaching Reading and Writing at the elementary level, as well as coaching cross country and track.
 Having grown up in Southeast Kansas, the mission of CAN is near and dear to his heart.
 Clayton holds a Bachelor of Arts in Literary Studies from Missouri Southern State University and a Master of Arts in Teaching with a focus on middle and high school English from Missouri State University.